department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 **You may qualify for:** A 1-time course of dental care that a VA dental care provider concludes you need for certain reasons.

-**To get this care, a VA dental care provide must conclude it's needed to achieve one of these goals:**
+**To get this care, a VA dental care provide must conclude it's needed to achieve at least one of these goals:**

 - Relieve your pain, **or**
 - Help you get a job, **or**